Are you looking for some Invisalign before and after pictures before committing to your orthodontic treatment? Well, you've come to the right place.

 This 23-year-old male patient had an underbite malocclusion, meaning his upper teeth sat behind his lower teeth.
 He also had noticeable gaps between several of his teeth (diastema).
 But if you saw his teeth after Invisalign treatment, you would never guess what they looked like before.

-As you can see from these before and after pictures, the aesthetics of the smile were much improved.
+As you can see from these pictures of teeth gaps before and after Invisalign, the aesthetics of the smile were much improved.
 Closing gaps in teeth can also make them easier to clean, since it reduces the chances of bits of food getting trapped between them.

 Invisalign before and after: Overcrowding